DARMA-tasking/vt-tv/TESTING.md

 ### Running unit tests

-Unit tests are implemented using thhe [Google's C++ test framework](https://github.com/google/googletest).
+Unit tests are implemented using the [Google's C++ test framework](https://github.com/google/googletest).
 The tests source files are located under the `tests` directory as test_*.cpp.

 To build and test vt-tv use the `build.sh` script